 - "financial institution" has the same meaning as in section 2 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap.
 65A); - "fine" means any fine or financial penalty imposed by any court upon any conviction of any offence; - "fine-only offence" means an offence that is punishable only with a fine;

-"Judge" means a Supreme Court Judge, a Senior Judge or a Judicial Commissioner sitting in the General Division of the High Court in accordance with the Constitution and the Supreme Court of Judicature Act (Cap.
+"Judge" means a Judge of the High Court and includes the Chief Justice and any person sitting in the High Court in accordance with section 9 of the Supreme Court of Judicature Act (Cap.
 322);